cipher387/osint_stuff_tool_collection/README.md

 </br><a href='https://frontex.europa.eu/we-know/migratory-map/'>Frontex Migratory Map</a> — click on a country or region to see how many illegal border crossings have been reported there in the last six months.

+<a name="urbanindustrial"></a>
+<h3>Urban and industrial infrastructure</h3>
+</br><a href='https://wheelmap.org'>Wheelmap.org</a> — map shows public places that are accessible and partially accessible to #wheelchair users
+</br><a href='https://gulfpub-gisstg.esriemcs.com/pe_chevron/'>gulfpub-gisstg.esriemcs.com</a> — Detailed world gas pipelines map
+</br><a href='https://luminocity3d.org/WorldPopDen/'>World Population Density Map</a> — Very detailed data.
+It's possible to look at the density not only by country and city, but also by individual metropolitan areas, towns, and villages
+</br><a href='https://www.emporis.com/buildings/map'>Emporis Buildings Map</a> — world map showing notable buildings.
+For each object you can find out the height, number of floors, type, and purpose
+</br><a href='https://osmbuildings.org/'>Osmbuildings.org</a> — world map showing notable buildings.
+For each object you can find out the height, type, and purpose.
+</br><a href='https://findfoodsupport.withgoogle.com/'>Find Food Support</a> — find places where you can get free food by address (USA)

+<a name="maptools"></a>
+<h3>Tools</h3>

+</br><a href='http://jopf.re/osmaps-radius/'>Osmaps Radius</a> — drawing circles with a certain radius on the map
+</br><a href='http://zhenyanghua.github.io/MeasureTool-GoogleMaps-V3/'>MeasureTool-GoogleMaps-V3</a> — Measurement tool for #GoogleMaps.
+</br><a href='https://www.acscdg.com/'>ACSDG</a> — tool allows you to quickly mark a group of points on the map and then export their geographic coordinates to CSV.
+</br><a href='https://app.measuremaponline.com/dashboard/overview'>MeasureMapOnline</a> — tool for drawing rectangles, circles and complex polygons on a world map to measure their area and perimeter
+</br><a href='https://mapfight.xyz/browse/'>Map Fight</a> — compare size of two countries
+</br><a href='https://chrome.google.com/webstore/detail/presto-map-lead-extractor/ljnhdpilgapdpecpbpdiideeknfpkiih/related'>Presto Map lead extractor</a> — Converts information about labels on Google Maps to CSV or XLSX
+</br><a href='https://chrome.google.com/webstore/detail/g-map-extractor/eehgalnhbmkfalhdjkeenggnniebdpgi/related'>Gmaps Extractor</a> — Extract data from placemarks
+</br><a href="https://www.gpsvisualizer.com/">GPS Visualizer</a> — show gpx and tcx files on map
+</br><a href="https://www.mapchecking.com/">Map Checking</a> — tool for measuring the number of people in a crowd of different area and density.
+</br><a href="https://www.mapnificent.net/">Mapnificent</a> — Choose a city on the world map, then select an address on the map and see what places you can get to by public transport in a certain time interval (range from 1 to 90 minutes)

 <a name="publictransport"></a>